-Prerequisites: TSI Satisfied or Math 0308 Topics may include introductory treatments of sets, logic, number systems, number theory, relations, functions, probability and statistics.
+Prerequisites: TSI Satisfied in Math or Math 0308 or Math 0304 Topics may include introductory treatments of sets, logic, number systems, number theory, relations, functions, probability and statistics.
 Appropriate applications are included.
 This class is intended for non-math and non-science majors.

-MATH 1342 ELEMENTARY STATISTICAL METHODS (3-1) Credit: 3
+MATH 1342 ELEMENTARY STATISTICAL METHODS

-Prerequisites: TSI Satisfied or Math 0308 Collection, analysis, presentation and interpretation of data, and probability.
+Prerequisites: TSI Satisfied in Math or Math 0308 or Math 0304 Collection, analysis, presentation and interpretation of data, and probability.
 Analysis includes descriptive statistics, correlation and regression, confidence intervals and hypothesis testing.